lere01/sse/docs/simulation/uncertainty.md

 N_{\mathrm{eff}}\approx\frac{N}{2\tau_{\mathrm{int}}}.
 \]

-The Rydberg scaling example truncates the correlation sum at the first non-positive or non-finite estimate, with a maximum lag of 1,000.
-This is a diagnostic estimator, not a universal optimal-window procedure.
+Configured runs truncate the correlation sum at the first non-positive or non-finite estimate, with a maximum lag of 10,000.
+This positive-window method is a diagnostic estimator, not a universal optimal-window procedure.

 ## Between-chain uncertainty

-The parallel TFIM runner computes the sample standard deviation of independent chain means and divides by the square root of the chain count.
-This estimator is meaningful only when chains are independently seeded and individually long enough to equilibrate and explore their stationary distribution.
+The configured runner computes the sample standard deviation of independent chain energy-density means and divides by the square root of the chain count.
+This estimator is unavailable for a single chain and meaningful only when chains are independently seeded and individually long enough to equilibrate and explore their stationary distribution.

+The summary also reports split \(\hat R\) for the expansion-order series.
+Values above 1.01 generate a warning.
+This is a useful agreement diagnostic, not proof of equilibration or ergodicity.

 ## Reporting